Greece relaunches tender to sell majority stake in gas grid

-ATHENS, June 26 Greece on Monday relaunched a tender for the sale of a majority stake in its natural gas grid operator DESFA, the country's privatisation agency said.
+ATHENS, June 26 (Reuters) - Greece on Monday relaunched a tender for the sale of a majority stake in its natural gas grid operator DESFA, the country's privatisation agency said.

 Under its latest international bailout, Greece has agreed to sell state assets including a 66 percent stake in DESFA.
 It aims to conclude the divestment by the end of the year.